erikallin/cucitrace/rejsekort/Question2/Question2B.md

 Question 2B:
 ============
-When Mads checks-out his travel card, the check-out automaton presents the message "Success: Travel card is checked-out".
+When Mads checks-out his travel card, the check-out automaton presents the message "the travel card is successfully checked-out".
 -
 Can you search the source code and locate what is the internal response code used?
 ---------------------------------------------------------------------------------------------------------------